Katie Bell Showcases Insane Cleavage In A Pale Pink Push-Up Bra For Flirty New Photo Set

-Katie Bell fired off a sexy series of new photos that likely sent temperatures soaring.
-The model’s February 12 Instagram update included nine new images that showcased her bombshell curves.
+Katie Bell fired off a series of new photos that likely sent temperatures soaring.
+The model's February 12 Instagram update included nine new images that showcased her bombshell curves.

 Katie was lounging around in the first photo.
 She laid on the corner of a couch, resting one elbow on the surface and running her hand through her tresses.
-Katie pressed her hand against her cheek while parting her glossy lips, and gazing into the camera with an alluring stare.
+Katie pressed her hand against her cheek while parting her glossy lips, and gazing at the camera with an alluring stare.
 She moved the photo shoot outdoors in the second post, standing in front of an iron balcony as she took a phone call.

 She showcased her fit figure in a sexy set that did her nothing but favors.
-On her upper-half, Katie wore a pale pink bra that popped against her all-over glow.
+On her upper half, Katie wore a pale pink bra that popped against her all-over glow.
 It had large cups that molded to her chest while its scooping neckline offered a generous glimpse of cleavage.
 It also boasted a double set of straps with metal closures, including one in the middle of her bust and another on her ribs.
-The scanty garment included sexy chain detailing that stretched tightly over her ribs, adding another hot element to the outfit.
+The scanty garment included chain detailing that stretched tightly over her ribs, adding another hot element to the outfit.

-Katie went more causal on her lower-half, opting for a pair of gray sweats.
-She wore its waistband rolled near her navel, highlighting her slender midsection while leaving her flat tummy on full display.

 In the last few photos in the set, Katie worked it for the camera, flaunting her gym-honed figure while striking several different poses.
 Katie also wore a pair of headphones in a few of the shots.

-Fans have not been shy about showering the post with love, and it’s quickly accrued more than 26,000 likes and 300-plus comments.
-Some social media users applauded Katie on her fit figure while a few more were left speechless, opting to use emoji instead of words to express their admiration.
+Fans have not been shy about showering the post with love, and it quickly accrued more than 26,000 likes and 300-plus comments.
+Some social media users applauded Katie on her fit figure while a few more were left speechless, using emoji instead of words to express their admiration.

 "I didn't recognize you in pink but wow you look amazing," one follower gushed, adding a series of flames to the end of their comment.